MiheerSharma22/dev-detective/README.md

 # Overview
-This is another JS project to practice and strenghten the understanding of working with APIs.
+This is another JS project to practice and strengthen the understanding of working with APIs.

 # Technologies Used
 <ul>